See what makes Kong the fastest, most-adopted API gateway

 The good news is Kong’s versatility of handling multi-protocol traffic and extensibility can help address this question.
 I recently worked with a customer who wanted to quickly move to microservices but still proxy and integrate existing/legacy SOAP services.
-After all, existing and new services will likely need to communicate with each other.
+After all, new and existing legacy web services will likely need to communicate with each other.
 Its existing solution would not work with microservices architecture (too slow and monolithic), and the customer turned to Kong.

-It was clear to the customer that Kong could handle its journey to microservices, but the key question was: Could Kong handle its existing legacy services?
+It was clear to the customer that Kong could handle its journey to microservices, but the key question was: Could Kong Gateway handle its existing legacy web services?

 The key requirement with any digital project is to ensure that there is no impact to the consumers.
 In this case, it was important to provide the same service interface to the consumer (business partners outside of the enterprise) but perform LDAP authentication against a cloud-based identity store and then proxy the request to the existing application.